 Principle: We strive for a thriving workforce through prevention of illness and injury while promoting health and well-being.
-We focus on justice and fair treatment for the vulnerable among us, both within our own workplace, and for workers throughout the region.
+This requires a focus on justice and fair treatment for the vulnerable among us, both within our own workplace, and for workers throughout the region.